alekshura/SourceMapper/README.md

     NoteDto MapToDto(NoteDao source);
 }
 ```
-This will generate mapping class with default class name `NotesMapper` for properties that names are the same for `NoteDto` and `NoteDao` classes.
+This will generate mapping class with default class name `NotesMapper` for properties and fields that names are the same for `NoteDto` and `NoteDao` classes.
 The generated class is in the same namespace as its base abstract class of interface.
 It can be found in project in Visual Studio:
 > Dependencies -> Analyzers -> Compentio.SourceMapper.Generators.MainSourceGenerator.

-When the names are different than we can use `Source` and `Target` names of the properties:
+When the names are different than we can use `Source` and `Target` names of the properties or fields:

 ```csharp
 [Mapper(ClassName = "InterfaceUserMapper")]